 By showing a number of years of consistent earning, the lender will consider you more able to repay your mortgage.

 Forewarned is forearmed.

 There are many websites where for a small fee or even free you can pull your own credit report.

 Get your credit report and read it through.
 If there is anything that you feel may negatively affect your application then discuss it with a mortgage advisor who can advise you on the best course of action.

-For example, if you are not registered on the electoral role, then this will show on your credit report negatively affecting your credit score.
+For example, if you are not registered on the electoral roll, then this will show on your credit report negatively affecting your credit score.

-By simply getting on the electoral role you can increase your credit score helping your chances of getting a self employed mortgage.
+By simply getting on the electoral role you can increase your credit score helping your chances of getting a self-employed mortgage.

-If you have things like loans, overdrafts or credit card balances these will affect your borrowing power or even ruin any chances of success when applying for your mortgage.
-So consider paying these off before you apply for your mortgage.
+If you have things like loans, overdrafts or credit card balances these will affect your borrowing power.
+Or even ruin any chances of success when applying for your mortgage.

-For example, car finance represents a financial commitment that needs to be paid in addition to your mortgage so affects your ability to repay your lender.
-Consider waiting to buy a new car until after you have completed your mortgage application process.
+For example, car finance represents a financial commitment that needs to be paid in addition to your mortgage.
+So it can affect your ability to repay your lender.
+If you are in the market for a new car then consider waiting until after you have completed your mortgage application process.

 I'll help you to make more profits, pay less tax and stay on the right side of the rules.
 Enter your email address and let's connect!